RED LIGHT CAMERAS

 In late 2016 the City installed a camera at Bayfront/Chilco.
 See Sets # 4 & 9, below.

 The annual figures in black type are full year totals, or projections, of all Notices Printed (including those for rolling right turns), and are by highwayrobbery.net.
 The figures in blue type are full years totals, or projections, of rolling right turn tickets issued.
 For years 2009 - 2012 they are from a table prepared by RedFlex, and for 2013 onward they are from the annual reports required by CVC 21455.5(i) - which are published around late Summer of the following year.
 The annual report for 2016 revealed that 66% of the 3727 tickets actually filed were for rolling right turns.

 Highwayrobbbery.net requested invoices and/or revenue figures only for selected months.
+Although the camera program has closed, highwayrobbery.net will continue to ask the court for revenue figures and will post them in the table above.
 To see the official documents, see Ticketing Highlights and Set # 7, both below.

 Highwayrobbery.net's estimates based upon first 22 days of May.